Existing Supports and Services to Help Your Young Adult Live Independently

 Semi-Independent Living Services (SILS)

 Semi-Independent Living Services (SILS) are services that provide activities, recreation, training, and support.
 Individuals who qualify for SILS require less than a 24-hour care plan.
 For example, some individuals may need assistance in one area, such as money management.
 Other services provided by SILS may include training and assistance in preparing meals, shopping, personal appearance and hygiene, and other activities to maintain and improve a person’s capacity to live in the community.
 A goal of SILS is to support people so they can achieve personally-desired outcomes and lead self-directed lives.
-To qualify for services, your son or daughter must have a county developmental disabilities social worker.
+To qualify for services, your young adult must have a county developmental disabilities social worker.
 The county in which your child lives will pay for the service if there is money available.
 Each county has limited funds, so you may need to wait for services even if your child is eligible.
 Some families choose to pay for this service themselves.

 Consumer Support Grant (CSG)